microsoft/tilecode/manual.md

 ![TileCode](pics/meowbit.gif)

-# Introduction
+# Introduction and Videos

 TileCode is a game creation app that allows you to design and play games directly on [MakeCode Arcade](https://arcade.makecode.com){:target="_blank"} devices (or in a web browser).
 TileCode games are similar to board games with pieces that can move from one tile of the board to a nearby tile.
+Click on the images below to watch a short video (left) and longer video (right) about TileCode:

 [![short video](pics/youtube1.PNG)](https://www.youtube.com/watch?v=3FNAsZw13Ro){:target="_blank"} [![long video](pics/youtube2.PNG)](https://www.youtube.com/watch?v=ZUZNi3dbtLI){:target="_blank"}

 # TileCode on Arcade Devices